how to draw an excavator

 Step 2: Draw the Engine Box

-• Draw a smaller vertical rectangle that is similar to the first one
+• Draw a smaller vertical rectangle that is similar to the driver’s cab

-• The second rectangle should cut slightly into the bottom right part of the first rectangle
+• The engine box should cut slightly into the bottom right part of the driver’s cab

-• Erase the lines of the first rectangle that cuts through the second rectangle
+• Erase the lines of the driver’s cab that cuts through the engine box

 Step 3: Draw the Swivel and Tracks

-• Draw two circles inside the two rectangles, one on each end
+• Draw two circles inside the tracks, one on each end

 Step 4: Draw the Boom and Arm